FameOz-1/se_project_todo-app/README.md

 - Add new to-do items with a name and optional due date
 - Mark tasks as completed or uncompleted
 - Delete tasks
+- **Dynamic todo counter**: See the total number of todos and how many are completed, updated in real time as you interact with the app
 - Unique IDs for each to-do item (using the `uuid` package)
 - Accessible modal popup for adding tasks
 - Form validation with instant feedback